blcxtranslations/blcx/_translated/chapter-0031.md

 But it was this tiny sect that, a while ago, offended a Core Formation expert.
 The specifics of the offense, other than the witnesses, were not too clear to others.
 But one thing was for sure, the expert was very angry, and said that within one month, he would exterminate every living thing in the Soaring Cloud sect.

-With every increase in cultivator level, their strength would rapid increase, complete different than the level before and can be said to be a qualitative leap.
+With every increase in cultivator level, their strength would rapid increase, completely different than the level before and can be said to be a qualitative leap.
 When facing a Core Formation enemy, even if the sect had the most Spirit Gathering disciples, they would still be all useless, they couldn't even be cannon fodder.
 And only relying on these Foundation Building cultivators would be like a mantis trying to stop a cart and only result in failure.

 So to the Soaring Cloud sect, this was a catastrophe.